SingleCellCRM/TK_scRNAseq/README.md

 - analysis steps we would like to carry on

+*data* contains the raw data from this project, and also from Gioele La Manno, we will use for annotation

 In *src* are saved the scripts to run Cellranger and generate summary reports.

 In *rmarkdown* we have: